ckorzen/pdf-text-extraction-benchmark/benchmark/README.md

 ### Ground Truth Files

+All ground truth files were generated using the [`benchmark-generator`]().
-Each provided ground truth file is a *plain text file* and contains the *title*, the *section headings* and the *body text paragraphs* of the associated scientific article, separated by blank lines and in order as they appear in the TeX file.
+Each is a *plain text file* and contains the *title*, the *section headings* and the *body text paragraphs* of the associated scientific article, separated by blank lines and in order as they appear in the TeX file.
 Each ground truth files has file extension `.body.txt`.

 ### PDF files